Michael-Yee/data_science/blogs/visualization.md

 Let us look at a simple example to understand our discussion...

 Examine the following table showing columns with X1, Y1, X2 and Y2 values.
-At first glace, one might assert that the Xs and Ys values seem equivalent.

 | X1 | Y1 | X2 | Y2 |
 |----|-------|----|-------|